steqeq/0000/docs/how-to/rocm-for-ai/hugging-face-models.rst

       pipe = pipeline(task="text-classification", model=ort_model, tokenizer=tokenizer, device="cuda:0")

       result = pipe("Both the music and visual were astounding, not to mention the actors performance.")
+|

+Overall, Hugging Face models and tools significantly enhance productivity, performance, and accessibility in developing and deploying AI solutions.
+Review the basics of :doc:`Using ROCm for AI <index>`.